Somatic Therapy & Compassionate Inquiry

 Somatic therapy is a holistic approach that focuses on the connection between the mind and body to foster personal growth, healing, and transformation.
 It involves techniques that help you become more aware of your bodily sensations, beliefs, and trauma held in the body by creating safety from within.
 By integrating physical awareness with cognitive and emotional insights, somatic therapy aims to promote overall well-being and create a safe space that encourages change.

-• During the session we incorporate body awareness, movement, visceral manipulation, craniosacral therapy, mindfulness, and embodiment techniques to help you find safety from within, foster a deep connection with your body (and mind), process deep-seated emotions, transform limiting beliefs about yourself and your body, and develop a greater sense of self-awareness and presence.
+• During the session, we incorporate body awareness, movement, visceral manipulation, Somatic Experiencing, Craniosacral Therapy, Relational Somatic Therapy, mindfulness, and embodiment techniques to help you find safety from within, foster a deep connection with your body (and mind), process deep-seated emotions, transform limiting beliefs about yourself and your body, and develop a greater sense of self-awareness and presence.

 • Each session will have a specific intention (what you want to focus on during our time together) written down during the beginning of each session